ppravinpte/K8S/MultipleLabels/README.md

 3) Changed the release from '0' to '0-5' within "webapp-svc.yaml" file of service.
    For this changed release version in service, it uses second pod with matching label of release: '0-5'.

+4) Type: Nodeport is used in service to access web-browser. nodePort number > 30000 used to test it locally.
+- Open browser and type on url - <Minikubeip>:<nodePort-Number>